 You don’t have to go off-grid and live in the middle of nowhere to be a self-sufficient homesteader at heart.

-There are so many things you can do even in an inner city apartment.
+There are so many self reliant things you can do even in an inner city apartment.

-Below is a list of 10 skills that you can pick and choose from to start working on to become more self-sufficient.
+Below is a list of 10 self sufficiency skills that you can pick and choose from to start working on to become more self reliant.

 Pick one skill and work on that first, once you have that up and running, add a second skill.
 This is the best way to make these skills a lasting habit and a new self-sufficient way of life for you and your family.

-What are the Benefits to Living a Homestead Life?
+What are the Benefits to Living a Self Sufficient Homestead Life?

 You don’t have to be relying on someone else to provide your food.
 Every little bit counts – raise some plants on your window sill or go hunting or fishing in the weekend.